tacman-fp7/handover/README.md

 1. launch `pose-selection`, `in-hand-segmentation` and `in-hand-localizer` (the three binaries obtained after compilation)
 2. make all the connections (by using the [`handover.xml.template`](https://github.com/tacman-fp7/handover/blob/master/app/script/handover.xml.template) file)

-You can play with the modules by using 3 rpc ports:
+You can play with the modules by using 3 rpc ports.

-- `/in-hand-segmentation/rpc`.
 Several commands are available,  but the most important ones are:

+- `/in-hand-segmentation/rpc`:
       - `go_acquire` to acquire in-hand object point cloud
       - `go_filter` to filter it
 - `/in-hand-localizer/rpc`: